 Promise & Commitment

-More than a decade later, KIPP Metro Atlanta Schools continues to keep our promise to our students and community.
-We currently serve 3,250 students across eight schools—three elementary schools, four middle schools, and one high school—and over 1000 alumni in the KIPP Through College program.
-Our tuition-free, college-preparatory public charter schools are located in the educationally underserved neighborhoods of West End, Southeast Atlanta, and East Point.
+KIPP Metro Atlanta Schools continues to keep our promise to our students and community.
+We currently educate more than 3,600 students across eight schools—three elementary schools, four middle schools, and one high school—and over 1000 alumni in the KIPP Through College program.
+Our free public charter schools are open to all students and are located in the educationally underserved neighborhoods of West End, Southeast Atlanta, and East Point.
 Our schools enroll all students, regardless of prior academic record, conduct, or socioeconomic background.
 If there are more interested students and families than space allows, a lottery is conducted for admission each spring.

-In 2009, KIPP Metro Atlanta Schools embarked on a growth plan to open six schools in six years and create a comprehensive Kindergarten-through-college path for our scholars.
-We started by adding two more middle schools to our original two, to serve new neighborhoods and address our growing waitlist.
+In 2009, KIPP Metro Atlanta Schools embarked on a growth plan to open six new public charter schools in six years and create a comprehensive Kindergarten-through-college path for our scholars.
+We started by adding two more middle schools to our original two, located in new neighborhoods and in response to parent demand.

-In 2011, we opened our high school, KIPP Atlanta Collegiate, to serve students who graduate from our middle schools in Atlanta Public Schools and help ensure they can attain the highest levels of college readiness.
-In 2012-14, we opened three primary schools so that our youngest learners receive a college-preparatory education from the very beginning.
-As our schools grow one grade level at a time, we will continue to add seats until the fall of 2018, when our schools will serve 3,500 scholars in all grades K-12.
+In 2011, we opened our high school, KIPP Atlanta Collegiate.
+KIPP Metro Atlanta then opened three primary schools so that our youngest learners receive a college-preparatory education from the very beginning.
+By the fall of 2018, our schools will educate more than 3,800 scholars in all grades K-12.